WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2020-11-23-get-xunit-code-coverage-from-docker.md

   displayName: 'Publish code coverage results'
 ```

-The whole code to copy the everything out of the container, display the test results and the code coverage looks as this:
+The whole code to copy everything out of the container, display the test results and the code coverage looks as this:

 ```yaml
 - pwsh: |